 Connecticut Alliance to End Sexual Violence provides training and technical assistance to individuals and communities who are seeking to increase their understanding of sexual violence and enhance their skills in supporting survivors of sexual violence.

-Our trainings are victim/survivor-centered, research informed, and best practice based.
-The Alliance staff is invested in tailoring all trainings to meet the needs of our audiences; therefore, the length and content are developed to meet your specific training needs.
+Our trainings are centered on victims/survivors, informed by research, and based on best practices.
+The Alliance staff is invested in tailoring all trainings to meet the needs of our audiences; therefore, the length and content are developed to meet your specific needs.
 Trainings can be anywhere from one hour to multiple days in length.
 The Alliance is committed to providing trainings that meet the needs of communities working to support survivors and end sexual violence.

 The Training & Advocacy Center is located at 98 Pitkin Street, East Hartford, CT 06108.
 When arriving for trainings, please enter through the 98 Pitkin Street entrance.
 This doorway is to the left of The Alliance’s main entrance.
 Walk down the hall until you arrive at our side entrance on the right.
 Parking is available in any unmarked space at the front of the building.
 Additional parking is to the right of the building.
 Please carpool when possible.

 As noted in PA 10-38 (Licensure of Master and Clinical Social Work) and NASW’s State of Connecticut Continuing Education Unit (CEU) Provider Policy, continuing education hours can only be awarded if an attendee successfully completes the entire training; therefore, full attendance in the entire training activity is required.
 Participants who arrive late, miss any portion of the training, or leave early will not be eligible for continuing education hours.